message/iata/CH.md

 - This does not apply to:
 - passengers with a "C" visa issued by Switzerland before 16 March 2020;
 - passengers with a positive COVID-19 test result of a test taken in the past 6 months.
 They must also have a recovery certificate;
 - passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated at most 12 months before arrival.
 Vaccines accepted are AstraZeneca (Vaxzevria), Janssen, Moderna, Pfizer-BioNTech, Sinopharm and Sinovac.
-More details can be found at <a href="https://tinyurl.com/hyk4cbj7">https://tinyurl.com/hyk4cbj7</a>
+More details can be found at <a href="https://tinyurl.com/hyk4cbj7">https://tinyurl.com/hyk4cbj7</a> ;
-- passengers younger than 16 or 12 years, depending on their country of departure.
-Details can be found at <a href="https://tinyurl.com/2xllqfnn">https://tinyurl.com/2xllqfnn</a>
+- passengers younger than 16 years;
 - nationals and residents of Switzerland with no possibility of getting tested in the departure country.
 They must complete a self-declaration form obtained at <a href="https://tinyurl.com/2xllqfnn">https://tinyurl.com/2xllqfnn</a> .
 They are subject to a COVID-19 test upon arrival;
 - more exemptions can be found at <a href="https://tinyurl.com/2xllqfnn">https://tinyurl.com/2xllqfnn</a>
 5. Passengers must: